 Change of Address Notification

 Patrons are asked to notify the library with change of address or phone numbers.
-The Post Office charges us 50 cents for each change of address card.
+The Post Office charges us for each change of address card.
 We pass this cost on to the patron.
 There may be more than one charge for an address change, depending on how much mail gets sent out before we can update our records.

 Out of State Residents